PoliMI-HPC-E-notes-projects-AndreVale69/HPC-E-PoliMI-university-notes/parallel-computing/README.md

 ## Correlated Projects

-During the Parallel Computing for HPC course, I created two projects:
+During the Parallel Computing for HPC course, me and my other two colleagues [Abdullah Javed](https://it.linkedin.com/in/javedabdullah) and Alberto Ondei, we created two projects:

 1. **OpenMP Merge Sort Algorithm**
 2. **CUDA 2D convolution**